Augmented Reality is more than Virtual Reality

 3. Using a mirror with a bigger focus length (makes the assembly a bit more bulky).

-4. Using an anyway desirable dynamic focus feature (moving the display forth and back).
+4. Using a dynamic focus feature (moving the display forth and back).

 When only method 1 is used,, the beam spread is about 6 arcmin (x and y) at 20° eye rotation (edge of a 40° FOV).
 At 30% contrast, the usual definition for resolution figures, this implies an edge resolution of about 4 arcmin (Fig. 20), a value resembling the center resolution of some simpler AR and VR displays (there quite well accepted).
 One should also note that many current AR displays have only about ±10° total FOV.